Back to Blog

 Once you've made something 10 times, you'll eventually memorize it.
 That's when it becomes a beautiful thing.

-I say "have 5," because you only need a handful of easy, nutritious recipes to fill in the gaps between other meals you cook; eating out; and events where food is provided for you.
+I say "have 5," because you only need a handful of easy, nutritious recipes to fill in the gaps between eating out, events, or traveling.

 My easy recipes include:

-• 1-pan meat and veggies - pick a protein (chicken thighs or breasts; sausages; etc.) and pick 1 or 2 veggies (sweet potatoes; broccoli; brussel sprouts; carrots; etc).
+• 1-pan meat and veggies - pick a protein (chicken thighs, sausages, tempeh, etc.) and pick 1 or 2 veggies (sweet potatoes; broccoli; brussel sprouts; carrots; etc).
 Cut the veggies into 1/2" - 1" pieces.
 Toss with 1 Tablespoon olive oil and a bit of salt and pepper or seasoning.
 Lay them onto the sheet pan.
-Nestle the meat in there and cook for 30-40 minutes (check halfway to toss, and close to the end for doneness) at 400 degrees in the oven.
+Nestle the protein in there and cook for 30-40 minutes (check halfway to toss, and close to the end for doneness) at 400 degrees in the oven.

 • Stir-fry - same idea - pick a protein (ground beef, lamb, turkey, tofu, etc.) and 1 or 2 veggies (squash, cabbage, mushrooms, etc).
 Cook the protein in a pan on med-high.
 Remove from pan, add a bit more butter to the pan and cook the veggies until softened.
 Add the protein back in, add a sauce for ~2-3 minutes until thickened.
 Eat on top of rice, soba, or quinoa.
 I make my own sauce - it's SO easy (recipes are all over online*) and I think tastes better, but a pre-made sauce is totally fine too.

 • Crockpot Stew - crockpot meals are a gift you give to future you.
-Brown the seasoned (salt and pepper or whatever you prefer) protein in a med-high skillet for 2-3 minutes with butter, then put it in the crockpot with 1-2 raw veggies of your choice.
+Brown the seasoned (salt and pepper or a seasoning mix) protein in a med-high skillet for 2-3 minutes, then put it in the crockpot with 1-2 raw veggies of your choice.
 Add about 1 cup of sauce or broth.
-Cook on low.
-When you get home at the end of the day - dinner is served!
+Cook on low ~6-8 hours.
+When you get home - dinner is served!

 • Salad - a hearty salad is so enjoyable when it's hot out.
-I try not to turn my oven on in the summer. 🥵 I use a combo of butter leaf, red leaf lettuce, or kale; kimchi or cooked, sliced beets; sometimes candied nuts; goat cheese; avocado; hard-boiled eggs; radishes or cucumbers; or whatever is in my refrigerator!
+I try not to turn my oven on in the summer. 🥵 I use a combo of butter leaf, red leaf lettuce, or kale; kimchi or cooked, sliced and roasted beets; nuts or seeds; goat cheese; avocado; hard-boiled eggs; radishes or cucumbers; or whatever is in my refrigerator!
 Topped with a bit of my new, favorite dressing: Bragg's ACV Vinaigrette.

-• Ramen - I buy pre-made noodles because I'm not a total psycho!
+• Ramen - I buy pre-made egg noodles that I get from the refrigerated section of the grocery store.
 Also, I buy pre-made bone broth, but you do what works best for you.
-My go-to ramen broth recipe I've been loving is this: heat 4 cloves of minced garlic, 2 inches of grated ginger, and 1 T sesame oil in a large pot on medium heat.
+My go-to ramen broth recipe: heat 4 cloves of minced garlic, 2 inches of grated ginger, and 1 T sesame oil in a large pot on medium heat.
 Cook, stirring until fragrant, ~ 1 minute.
 Stir in 4 cups broth (I use a combo of bone and veggie), 1 teaspoon chili paste, and 1/4 cup of miso.
 Bring to boil.
 Reduce heat to simmer 5 minutes.
 Taste w/ 1 tsp sea salt (I usually also add 1 Tablespoon of soy sauce/tamari).
 Cook the noodles in a different pot.
-When it's all done, divide it into bowls and top with sliced green onion, radishes, sliced beef, or hard-boiled eggs.
+When it's all done, divide it into bowls and top with sliced green onion, grated radish, sliced beef, or hard-boiled eggs.
 I sometimes cook spinach, mushrooms, or kale into the broth as well.

 Other things I'm adding to my grocery list, if we're low or out of them may be: